 Calibrating the team is a type of audit-related training that ensures all standards are evaluated using a consistent and fair scale.
 While the judgment of a district manager is tremendously important to the success of the store program, consistency in the rating and grading are equally important.
 Calibrating the team entails giving operations personnel a shared understanding of the operating standards and how to rate and handle deficiencies.

-Pain point #3: Sending district managers to stores to record “deficiencies” but not actually addressing them.
+The pain of Sending district managers to stores to find problems but not actually addressing them.

 The action plan is an opportunity to apply corrective actions to problem areas.
 It designates an individual responsible for rectifying each problem (anything deemed substandard or non-compliant by the district manager during the audit) and a target date for resolution.
 By doing this, the action plan fosters ownership and accountability at store level.